Scalable and Privacy-Preserving Synthetic Data Generation on Decentralised Web: Introduction

-Our research seeks to shift the paradigm by advocating for decentralised and \emph{contributor-centric} synthetic data generation approaches.
-We develop a system that runs differentially private synthetic data generation algorithms in a decentralised and private manner, while the contributors of the original data retain control of their data and their decision to participate in a given synthetic data generation process.
-The proposed approach requires no alteration in the synthetic data generation algorithm and therefore, provides the same level of accuracy and differential-privacy guarantees as the approaches that assume trusted center (unlike, for e.g., local differential privacy approaches that have worse accuracy-privacy trade-off).
+This work advances the state-of-the-art in contributor-centric and decentralised synthetic data generation approaches.
+Building upon~\cite{oxford}, we develop a system that runs differentially private synthetic data generation algorithms in a scalable, decentralised and private manner, while the contributors of original data retain control of their data and their decision to participate in a given synthetic data generation process.
+Our approach requires no alteration in the synthetic data generation algorithm and thus, provides the same level of accuracy and differential-privacy guarantees as the approaches that assume a trusted centre.
+Unlike local differential privacy that has worse accuracy-privacy trade-off~\cite{openmined-localvsglobal}, our approach implements global differential privacy in a decentralised manner.